Computing Resources

 Please use this tool to help you decide where you should store you data throughout a project.

-All labs in the Department of Bacteriology have access to a “ResearchDrive” account, which stores 25TB of data, with more space available for an annual fee.
+Every faculty in the Department of Bacteriology have access to a “ResearchDrive” account, which stores 25TB of data, with more space available for an annual fee.
 This is a good option to store bioinformatics/research related data as the file sizes can be quite large.

 Moving Data

 Omics & bioinformatics data can be several gigabytes (GBs) and even terabytes (TBs) in size.
 The best way to move this type of data is by using Globus.
 Moving large amounts of data over wifi can be not secure and can fail (if the internet goes down).
 Globus is a UW-Madison supported service that enables people to transfer large amount of data between locations (for example, a CHTC folder, a ResearchDrive, a personal computer, a remote server of your choice) in a secure & fast way.
-Tutorials will be published under “Tutorials” soon, but in the meantime, please contact us to learn how to use Globus in your workflows.